For a full list of groups affiliated with MSU, please view our LGBTQQIA organizations map, located here!

 Contact these groups for information about their meeting locations and time.

 OurSpace is a small, confidential support group provided by the Counseling Center for LGBT, queer, or questioning students who would like to meet in a safe setting.
-The group is not currently meeting for Fall 2013, but if there’s more student interest this could change.
-Students do not need to be Counseling Center clients and a formal pre-group screening is not required.
-View a full list of Counseling Center groups for this semester here.
+Contact group leader and MSU counselor Jen Grzegorek at JenG@cc.msu.edu for more info.
+View a full list of Counseling Center groups on this page.

 LBGT Graduate Student Group The grad group has at least one get-together a semester and encourages individuals to organize events by use of the listserv; to join the listserv:

-> Send an email to firstname.lastname@example.org.
+> Send an email to a href=”mailto:email@example.com”>firstname.lastname@example.org.
 In the body of the email, write ‘subscribe lbgtagrads’.
 You will receive a confirmation email which you must respond to in order to be added to the distribution list.
 The list is confidential, but anyone may post to it!

 > You must respond to the confirmation email per the directions to complete the process!